i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                             Interpreted client-side, but also passed to the router in the SessionConfig, to declare intent and check support.

-  i2cp.leaseSetEncType=nnn  The encryption type to be used.
+  i2cp.leaseSetEncType=nnn[,nnn]  The encryption types to be used.
-                            See proposal 144.
+                                  Interpreted client-side, but also passed to the router in the SessionConfig, to declare intent and check support.
+                                  See proposals 144 and 145.

 Session Config